kazurayam/VisualTestingInKatalonStudio/docs/Step_by_step_instruction.md

 You can copy the code of the [`Test Listners/TL`](../Test%20Listeners/TL.groovy) into you test listener `TL`.
 You need not to modify it at all.

 Or if you want you make your own test listener, you can do so of course.
 Please merge the codes of [`Test Listners/TL`](../Test%20Listeners/TL.groovy) into yours carefully.

+## (6) make a Test Case and Test Suite to take screen shots of your AUT